myrrlyn/website-content/papers/resume.typ

 #pagebreak()

-= Public Works (2018--present)
+= Public Works

-I am an active contributor to the Rust language's open-source collection.
+I have been an active contributor to the Rust language's open-source collection since 2018.
 I also write some Elixir and TypeScript web applications.

 == #crate("bitvec")